 Spend time with your prospects and customers

 Call trial users after they sign up.
 Conduct webinars so that customers get the most out of your software.
 Meet customers in person—I know it takes time, but I’ve never visited a customer and regretted it.
 If anything, I usually regret that I don’t go on more customer visits.
-Host customer meetups, so they can network with you and other customers.
+Host customer meetups, so they can spend time networking with you and other customers.
 Start a conference to share knowledge, gain insights, build customer intimacy, and learn how to serve your customers better.

 Share support responsibilities